Heart Disease Facts

 A low HDL level (less than 40 mg/dL in men; less than 50 mg/dL in women) increases the risk for heart disease.
 If you have too much LDL cholesterol (100mg/dL or higher), it can accumulate with other substances in the lining of the arteries.
 This makes the arteries narrower and eventually blocks the flow of blood.

 High blood pressure: Your heart works harder when your blood pressure is at 140/90 mm Hg or greater.
 This level is called high blood pressure.
 When your blood pressure is high for an extended time, the heart can enlarge and arteries can become scarred and hardened.

-Obesity: Your risk of heart disease increases if you're more than 30 percent overweight.
+Obesity: Your risk of heart disease increases if you're overweight or obese.
 Obesity raises cholesterol and blood pressure, and it can lead to diabetes, another risk factor for heart disease.

 Diabetes: Diabetes makes it easier for plaque to form in your arteries.
 Because of this, it increases the risk for heart attack.
 People with diabetes are two to four times as likely to have a heart attack as is someone who does not have diabetes.

 The American Heart Association recommends regular screening for risk factors beginning at age 20.
 Screening includes measuring blood pressure, body mass index, waist circumference, and pulse every two years, and getting a cholesterol profile and glucose test (a simple blood sugar test) every five years.